oneapi-src/oneDAL/docs/source/daal/services/managing-computational-environment.rst

    based application.
    To do this, call the ``getNumberOfThreads()`` or ``setNumberOfThreads()`` method, respectively.

--  Specify the single-threaded of multi-threaded mode for |short_name| on Windows.
-   To do this, call to the ``setDynamicLibraryThreadingTypeOnWindows()`` method.

 -  Enable thread pinning.
    To do this, call the ``enableThreadPinning()`` method.
 This method performs binding of the threads that are used to parallelize